samuel-jimenez/GramEditor/docs/src/languages/python.md

 ## Troubleshoot and Maintain a Productive Python Setup

-Zed is designed to minimize configuration overhead, but occasional issues can still arise—especially around environments, language servers, or tooling.
+Tehanu is designed to minimize configuration overhead, but occasional issues can still arise—especially around environments, language servers, or tooling.
 Here's how to keep your Python setup working smoothly.

 ### Resolve Language Server Startup Issues

 If a language server isn't responding or features like diagnostics or autocomplete aren't available:

-- Check your Zed log (using the {#action zed::OpenLog} action) for errors related to the language server you're trying to use.
+- Check your Tehanu log (using the {#action tehanu::OpenLog} action) for errors related to the language server you're trying to use.
 This is where you're likely to find useful information if the language server failed to start up at all.
 - Use the language server logs view to understand the lifecycle of the affected language server.
 You can access this view using the {#action dev::OpenLanguageServerLogs} action, or by clicking the lightning bolt icon in the status bar and selecting your language server.
 The most useful pieces of data in this view are:
   - "Server Logs", which shows any errors printed by the language server
   - "Server Info", which shows details about how the language server was started
 - Verify your `settings.json` or `pyrightconfig.json` is syntactically correct.
-- Restart Zed to reinitialize language server connections, or try restarting the language server using the {#action editor::RestartLanguageServer}
+- Restart Tehanu to reinitialize language server connections, or try restarting the language server using the {#action editor::RestartLanguageServer}

 If the language server is failing to resolve imports, and you're using a virtual environment, make sure that the right environment is chosen in the selector.
-You can use "Server Info" view to confirm which virtual environment Zed is sending to the language server&mdash;look for the `* Configuration` section at the end.
+You can use "Server Info" view to confirm which virtual environment Tehanu is sending to the language server&mdash;look for the `* Configuration` section at the end.